6 Examples of Fintech Content Marketing That Works

 From our conversation with their Head of Marketing, Eva Sasson, Argyle creates content based on conversations with their customers.
 Every month, they do a brainstorming session and come up with content ideas and create content that focuses on problems people are facing.

-If your company is a sales-heavy B2B, it’s often best to start by creating content that answers the most frequent questions and the pain points of your customers.
+If your company is a sales-heavy B2B, it’s often best to start by creating financial content that answers the most frequent questions and the pain points of your customers.
 As long as the content is well written and useful, that is often enough.

-In this piece by Sean Blanda, he makes the case that sales-heavy SaaS companies should start with email, rather than SEO.
+In this piece of content by Sean Blanda, he makes the case that sales-heavy SaaS companies should start with email, rather than SEO.
 Although Argyle is not SaaS, it is definitely sales-heavy.
 Creating content that answers your most common customer questions is a good place to start with content marketing.

 Some examples of the content Argyle creates: